k9m/kalah-api/README.md

 and models are defined in `resources/contract.yml`
 - The API interface and models are generated
 - Swagger UI is accessible from `http://localhost:8080/swagger-ui.html`
-- jacoco coverage reports can be found at `build/jacoco-reports`
+- jacoco coverage reports can be found at `build/jacoco-reports` (Currently doesn't show coverage for the IT tests due to the workaround to get Cucumber working with JUnit5)
 - Integration tests use the Cucumber framework, feature files are in `src/test/resources`
 - Authentication is via Oauth2 using Keycloak as auth server
 - MongodDB is used